 IMGUI_IMPL_API.
 This is clever move from author and contributors of imgui.

-IMGUI_IMPL_API in front of each declaration of function in header file like this allows us to inject via compile flags in compile time to make this C++ based implementation supports C linkage.
-So in our
+IMGUI_IMPL_API in front of each declaration of function in header file like this allows us to inject a compilation flag to make this C++ based implementation able to support C linkage so we can use it in our main program which is implemented in C. So in our

 Makefile script, we must add